Celebrating Anniversaries

 Ok, that it’s for now.
 Glad to finally get back on track with a regular blog.
 We are currently working on some exciting initiatives to benefit our staff and community, and will inform you about those soon.
 In addition, we are offering a nice discount on future safaris for those who are interested and able.
 More details on that also coming soon on Facebook and our Website.

-In the meantime, stay well, enjoy the outdoors, and feel free to drop us a note any time.
+In the meantime, stay well, enjoy the outdoors, and feel free to drop us

 Have a nice day.